Censorship in Islamic societies: Afghanistan

 The Taliban are on the offensive and terrorism continues unabated.
 Ordinary Afghans view foreign troops with growing suspicion and now we have a sort of restoration.
 It's hardly surprising that Karzai should listen first to religious leaders, even if it means blocking social and cultural development.

 With the reestablishment of Taliban rule in 2021, the interim government replaced the Ministry of Women's Affairs with the Ministry of Virtue and Vice, which is responsible for patrolling the city and enforcing the Sharia Law.
 Taliban has enforced the ban on music and women from speaking on TV and radio channels.
 It has also banned women from playing sports.
+Additionally, the Taliban under hardline leadership has reinstated the ban on living beings since 2024.

 Bangladesh

 Several books of the Bangladeshi writer Taslima Nasrin have been banned in Bangladesh, including her novel Lajja.
 Militant Islamist groups announced a bounty on Nasreen's head and in October 2002, a court sentenced Nasreen in absentia to a year in jail for her "derogatory remarks about Islam".